dgokhan/NodeJS-LabelAdminPanel/README.md

 ## How does work?

-Installing after all the packages, you can run the project with 'npm run start'
+It is recommended to run the nodemon with 'npm run start' to be active.

 ![pic2](https://github.com/dgokhan/NodeJS-LabelAdminPanel/blob/main/pic/npmrunstart.jpg)